Planet 13 Holdings

 Planet 13 Holdings, Inc. is a cannabis company based in Nevada, United States.
 On Nov 1, 2018, the company opened its cannabis dispensary in Las Vegas which became the largest cannabis dispensary in the world at 112,000 square feet.

 The company operates through Planet 13 Cannabis Superstore & Entertainment Complex as well other sub-brands like Medizin, Trendi, Leaf & Vine, PURC and Planet M. The product portfolio of the brands are primarily cannabis products while PURC is a coffee brand.

-The company has expanded across the United States and have dispensaries in Orange County, California, Florida, and Illinois.
+The company expanded across the United States and had dispensaries in Orange County, California, Florida, and Illinois.

 History

 Planet 13 Holdings is run by its two CEOs Bob Groesbeck and Larry Scheffler, who are both former politicians.
 Groesbeck served as the mayor of Henderson, 16 miles away from Las Vegas, from 1993 to 1997, and Scheffler served as a councilman for Henderson.

 The company has a cultivation license in Nevada with a capacity of 950 kg per year.
 It also has two retail licenses to sell both medical and recreational cannabis.